Kevin-learner/SocialRobotGroup.io/portfolio/portfolio.md

 If the robot is sold as a second-hand product, it also needs to protect the privacy of the original owner.
 This requires clearing the behavior mode set locally or encrypting the user account of the server, otherwise the information will be leaked after it is sold second-hand or stolen, threatening the personal safety of the old owner.

 ####
+The Long Now

+According to the envision cards "The Long Now", we envision a 50-year old who has interacted with the robot over a lifetime, and will continue to interact with the robot in the next few decades, with a five-year period:
+At the age of 50, the robot intervenes in life as a practical tool, but not a core part of life.
+By the age of 55, the elderly have become accustomed to the company of the robot and begin to rely more on the robot for daily reminders and health monitoring.
+At the age of 60, the elderly may be highly dependent on the robot both physically and emotionally, and the family also fully trusts the robot to take care of the elderly.
+At the age of 70, the robot even replaces the elderly's existing interpersonal relationships to some extent, weakening personal autonomy and initiative.
+The ethical concern highlighted here is that over-reliance on robots may lead to social isolation over time, weakening the connection between people and human communities.
+This long-term change needs to be considered in the design stage to ensure that robots complement rather than replace the care of the elderly, and promote relationships between people rather than isolate people's social relationship.
 ####

 ####